Articles

 mine.
 See my article “Helping Evolutionists Get It

-Right”) strategy called diapause.
+Right”) a strategy called diapause.
 Diapause is a suspension

 of development that can occur at the embryonic, larval, pupal, or